riazul701/dev-notes/Cmd-Common/_TLDR-Common-Cmd.md

 * zola - A static site generator in a single binary with everything built-in.
 * zopflipng - PNG compression utility.
 * zotero - Manage your bibliographies.
-* zoxidevKeep track of the most frequently used directories.
+* zoxide - Keep track of the most frequently used directories.
 * zpool - Manage ZFS pools.
 * zsh - Z SHell, a Bash-compatible command-line interpreter.
 * zstd - Compress or decompress files with Zstandard compression.